Art Therapy Near Philadelphia

 Here’s a sneak peek of what to expect when you meet with your art therapist

-Your first session will likely be very similar to what you would expect when meeting with a talk therapist.
+Your first session will likely resemble what you would expect when meeting with a traditional “talk therapist,” but you’ll get to express yourself differently.

-Teresa will get to know more about your experiences, concerns, interests, and strengths and begin to work with you to identify specific therapy goals and changes you want to see as a result of your therapy process.
+Teresa will learn more about your experiences, concerns, interests, and strengths and begin to work with you to identify specific therapy goals and changes you want to see as a result of your therapy process.

 You Might Even Have Fun While You Heal